Ramana-Data/Data-Architect-Portfolio/Aws/README.md

 How to Run

 Set up an AWS account and configure S3, Glue, Redshift, and QuickSight.
-Upload sample data to S3 (e.g., from Kaggle E-commerce Dataset).
+Upload sample data to S3.
 Run the Glue script (glue_etl.py) to process data.
 Query Redshift and visualize results in QuickSight.

-Note: Ensure AWS CLI is configured with appropriate IAM permissions.